First and foremost, even among “dyed in the wool” homeschoolers, there is widespread neglect of the Core Phase.

 These have been our methods of choice, but I know of another family that I look up to that has used the father’s dental practice as their medium.

-The oldest child is a certified dental assistant who, in her teens, was working on her college degree with George Wythe College Distance Learning, having paid for the entire undergraduate program in advance with her own earnings (she is successfully in Scholar Phase).
+The oldest child is a certified dental assistant who, in her teens, was working on her college degree with through distant learning, having paid for the entire undergraduate program in advance with her own earnings (she is successfully in Scholar Phase).

 The children went early each morning with their parents to do the janitorial and other preparatory work before the office opens for the day.